E-commerce

 Track field usage, not for primary collection

-Combining these building blocks helps keep the interface streamlined while applying strict rules when the cart contains items incompatible with a selected delivery method.
-Document the boundary between “display” and “rule” to prevent two components from contradicting the same message to the customer.
+Combining these building blocks keeps the interface clean while applying strict rules when the cart contains items incompatible with a chosen shipping method.
+Document the boundary between « display » and « rule » to avoid two components contradicting the same message to the customer.

 Cart, order, and third-party systems

-When you capture information before finalization, it first lives in the cart context.
-The official tutorial links the field to a cart metafield so the value survives checkout interactions and can be read again from the admin side.
-After order creation, logistics teams often consume the Admin API, webhooks, or WMS connectors: document the metafield name, its namespace, and migration rules if you change schema.
-If you duplicate information in multiple places, plan a source of truth to avoid discrepancies between what the picker sees and what the carrier reads.
+When you capture information before completion, it first lives in the cart context.
+The official tutorial connects the field to a cart metafield so the value survives checkout interactions and can be read again in the admin.
+After the order is created, logistics teams often consume the Admin API, webhooks, or WMS connectors: document the metafield name, its namespace, and the migration rules if you change the schema.
+If you duplicate the information in multiple places, provide a single source of truth to avoid discrepancies between what the picker sees and what the carrier reads.

-For more “server-side” rules (for example, preventing a delivery method or forcing a quantitative validation), Shopify points to Shopify Functions and related tutorials (delivery options, cart validation).
-Combining a UI extension and a Function helps separate: collection and input assistance on the interface side, eligibility rules in centralized business logic.
+For more « server-side » rules (for example, preventing a shipping method or enforcing a quantity validation), Shopify directs you to the Shopify Functions and the associated tutorials (delivery options, cart validation).
+Combining a UI extension and a Function makes it possible to separate: collection and input assistance on the interface side, eligibility rules on the centralized business-logic side.

 Accessibility, performance and guidelines